mridul-santhosh/rusty-boota/README.md

-# rusty-boota
+# embassy-pico-template

-**rusty-boota** is a lightweight OTA (Over-The-Air) bootloader for the Raspberry Pi Pico W 2, written entirely in Rust.
-It allows wireless firmware updates, enabling remote deployment and upgrades without physical access to the device.
+A template for running an application in Rust on Raspberry Pi Pico (W) using [Embassy](https://github.com/embassy-rs/embassy).

+Requires the rust nightly toolchain for some dependencies and traits.

+License is MIT or Apache 2.0.